Three Key Elements of a Successful Business Launch

 When you sign up for Launch by LegalShield, a provider attorney will handle the entire entity formation process for you.
 Besides eliminating guesswork and stress, you’ll rest easy knowing that everything was prepared and filed correctly.

-Some people start their entrepreneurial journey as a sole proprietor, conducting business under their own name and social security number.
+Some people start their entrepreneurial journey with a sole proprietorship, conducting business under their own name and social security number and reporting their business taxes on their personal tax returns.
 However, even the smallest businesses should strongly consider forming a more sophisticated business entity.
 When set up and managed correctly, legal entities can shield your personal assets from business lawsuits and provide significant tax benefits.

-Once you know which entity type is best for your situation, you need to make sure the required paperwork, such as articles of organization or incorporation, are created and filed correctly.
+Once you know which type of business entity is best for your situation, you need to make sure the required paperwork, such as articles of organization or incorporation, are created and filed correctly and the requisite filing fees are paid.
 Failure to follow all applicable legal requirements can render your liability protection null and void.

 While this may sound daunting, there is a simple, affordable solution.
-For only $145 + state filing fees, Launch by LegalShield provides an experienced provider attorney that will help you select the right entity type, create all necessary paperwork and file everything with the appropriate governmental body in your state.
-On top of forming your entity for you, you get three months of legal support for a whole host of common business tasks you’ll need to complete beyond launching your entity.
+For only $145 + state filing fees, Launch by LegalShield connects you with an experienced provider attorney that will help you select the right business structure, create all necessary paperwork and file everything with the secretary of state or other appropriate governmental body in your state.
+On top of forming your entity, you get three months of legal support for a whole host of common business tasks you’ll need to complete beyond launching your entity.

 Ready to launch?